 Washington has won many honors and awards, including the UCSF School of Medicine 1999 Alumnus of the Year, the highest honor awarded by the Alumni-Faculty Association and the UCSF Martin Luther King Jr. Award in 2002, recognizing his extraordinary efforts to promote campus diversity.
 He was inducted into the Gold-Headed Cane Society for his significant scholarly achievements and received the Outstanding Service Medal from the US Public Health Service.

-Eugene Washington stands with, from left, Kathy Dracup, dean of the UCSF School of Medicine, Patricia Calarco, dean of the UCSF Graduate Division and Gail Schechter, director of the Center for BioEntrepreneurship at UCSF during his farewell reception.
+Eugene Washington stands with, from left, Kathy Dracup, dean of the UCSF School of Nursing, Patricia Calarco, dean of the UCSF Graduate Division and Gail Schechter, director of the Center for BioEntrepreneurship at UCSF during his farewell reception.

 Wanda Ellison-Crockett, assistant provost, thanked Washington for being a supportive mentor and a great manager who showed her “the valuable lesson of collaboration and inclusiveness.”
 “It’s been a wonderful ride supporting your vision,” she said.